Fidelity Wealth Management Reviews – Service, Offerings, & Limitations

-Fidelity Wealth Management has two offerings, both of which you read about earlier.
+Fidelity Wealth Management has two offerings, both of which you have read about, here or in other Fidelity wealth management reviews.
 Their Wealth Management service requires a minimum investment of $250,000.
 The Private Wealth Management service requires a minimum investment of $2 million.
 The Private Wealth Management option is for high net worth and ultra-high net worth individuals.

 Various firms may have additional criteria to screen clients further, but Fidelity, being a large national company, doesn’t screen based on much other than their minimum requirements.